The Different Types of Pronouns in German

 Now that we got the hefty personal pronouns out of the way, we can look at the simpler ones that the German language has to offer.
 Demonstrative pronouns function pretty much like this and that in English.

 They’re the secret ingredient to sounding incredibly well-spoken, especially in writing.
-They replace previously mentioned nouns and take their case, gender and number.
+They replace nouns you have previously mentioned and take their case, gender, and number.
 Take a look at the following table:

-NEVER EVER learn any (!!!) table by heart.
-Tables are just tools to grant learners an overview over a more complex matter.
+NEVER EVER learn any (!!!) table by heart when learning a new language.
+Tables are just tools to grant learners an overview of a more complex matter.
 At NO POINT IN TIME – and I can’t stress this enough – should you learn a table by heart.
 It would be a waste of your time and slow you down as it will take you a lot longer to recall relevant information if you have to retrieve it from a memorized table.

 Note: